hlavacs/ViennaGameAILibrary/README.md

 - [Ninja](https://ninja-build.org/)
 - [Msys2](https://www.msys2.org/) - CMake and Clang need to be installed through it.
 	- After it is installed, run ```pacman -Syu``` from the *MSYS2* terminal to update the package database.
-	- Open the *MINGW64* terminal from the *msys64* folder and run the following commands:
+	- Open the *MINGW64* terminal from the *msys64* folder and run the following command:
 		- ```pacman -S mingw-w64-x86_64-clang mingw-w64-x86_64-cmake```
 	- Check: CMake minimum version required: 3.28.0.